loyaltylion/php-client/README.md

 // full idempotent order update
 // - this is the recommended method to update orders as you can call it any
-//   time an order's state changes because it's idempotent
+//   time an order's state changes to ensure LoyaltyLion's order is in sync
 $response = $lion->orders->update($order->id, array(
   'payment_status' => 'paid',
   'cancellation_status' => 'not_cancelled',